Tetrada32/MusEnergy/README.md

 At the moment, the main screen with various articles on the topic of music, as well as the category search screen, has been implemented.
 There is also a screen "Article Details".
 On the details screen, it is possible to share the news, or go to the original site.
+Moreover, through the main screen, you can get to the "Stories" screen, where hard-coded videos are shown.

 ### Future:
 It is planned to implement the "Favorites" screen, where the articles that the user likes will be saved.
 As well as "profile" and "settings" screens.
+Stories are supposed to be not hard-coded.

 ### Technologies:
 The application is developed in accordance with the best practices recommended in Android development.